Month: March 2010

 if( ok3 ) free3();

-Performs proper cleanup, but fails to capture that f2() has to be executed if, and only if, f1() succeeded.
+Performs proper cleanup, but fails to capture that f2() has to be executed if, and only if, f1() succeeds.

 In other words, if a function fails, be it with an exception or by reporting a specific error and triggering a return, objects that were built are destroyed, leaving the system in a good, non-leaking state.

-Fast forward some years I am back to C programming with a heavy legacy of object oriented approach.
-This means that I try to design modules in an Object Oriented way – modules define classes, each class has one constructor that prepare the instance for usage.
+Fast forward some years I am back to C programming with a heavy legacy of object-oriented approach.
+This means that I try to design modules in an Object-oriented way – modules define classes, and each class has one constructor that prepares the instance for usage.
 Each class also has one destructor (that may be empty, but this is an implementation detail, so if it changes in the future you don’t have to change the calling code).

 If you follow a strictly structured approach (without exception support), you get a very convoluted code: